Policy and guidelines

 If you are a nursing student we recognise that you are a practising professional as well as a student, and could have a greater opportunity during professional training to do harm to others.
 If a Counsellor has concerns about your 'fitness to practise', in most cases we will raise this with you.
 To ensure safe counselling practice, we may bring any concerns to the Head of Student Counselling and Mental Wellbeing.

-If concerns are serious then the matter will be dealt with under the University’s 'Student Disciplinary and Fitness to Practice' regulations, which can be found on the Regulations page.
+If concerns are serious then the matter will be dealt with under the University's Fitness to Practise Regulations (PDF, 188kB).

 Record keeping and data protection